Take this simple 20 second Quiz to Help You

-In this article, I’ll be teaching you guys what a punchline is, if you’re just starting out, how to create an amazing punchline, and how to execute it well.
+In this article, I’ll be teaching you guys what a rap punchline is, if you’re just starting out, how to write rap punchlines, and how to execute it well.

-To put it simply, a punchline is a witty one line that can be comprised of a bold statement, a timeless law, or just a really witty metaphor.
+To put it simply, a rap punchline is a witty one line that can be comprised of a bold statement,a timeless law, or just a really witty metaphor.

 Anything mediocre and you would end up with crickets instead of cheers.
 When you use a metaphor, it’s typically used in a way that is self-glorifying, making the rapper seem bigger and better than they really are.

-Now, since you know what a punchline is and can be, it’s time to learn how to create the punchline.
+Now, since you know what a punchline is, it’s time to learn how to write punchlines for you rap lyrics.

 You could write about anything here.
 Your dog dying, trying to dis your opponent or anyone in general, or maybe even something that you feel strongly about.

-It will also have to fit the hip hop beat if you’ve already chosen one.
-No one would want to listen to a rap song that’s offbeat, right?
+It will also have to fit the beat of the rap instrumental, if you’ve already chosen one.
+No one would want to listen to a rap song that’s off beat, right?

 Go with whatever is easier for you and continue from there.
 Just make sure that it fits well with the first line and it doesn’t get too obscure.
 You can’t rap about getting famous in the first line and then jump to finding your lover in the second line.
 It doesn’t match.